 Ever since Charles Lindbergh was proclaimed Man of the Year for 1927 in the Jan.
 2, 1928, issue, TIME magazine has annually selected what is now known as the Person of the Year — the man, woman, group or concept that had the most influence on the world during the previous 12 months.
-In 2019, TIME’s editors chose climate activist Greta Thunberg.
+In 2020, TIME’s editors chose President-elect Joe Biden and Vice President-elect Kamala Harris.

 But, according to a letter to readers that appeared in the 1944 edition (Man of the Year: Dwight Eisenhower), TIME’s Person of the Year franchise all started by accident.